Meet the R2S2 Staff

 Ivy Okunor, Program Coordinator

-As the R2S2 Coordinator, my role is to provide support and assistance to all of the many activities and initiatives planned by the project to support student success in STEM.
+As the R2S2 Coordinator, my role is to provide support and assistance to all of the many activities and initiatives planned by the program to support student success in STEM-H.

 As the Student Success Specialist, Sr., my role is to provide comprehensive support to STEM-H students and help them succeed in achieving their academic goals.
 With over five years in higher education experience recruiting and working with STEM students at New Mexico Tech and serving as the State Director for the New Mexico State Science Olympiad and the New Mexico Science and Engineering Fair the past two and a half years, I have an immense passion for promoting STEM education in New Mexico and a desire to help STEM students succeed.
 I was born and raised in Socorro and pursued a collegiate soccer career in South Dakota where I obtained both my B.S. in Education from Presentation College and a M.S. in Sport Performance Education from Northern State University.
 I enjoy staying active and being outside.
 Whether that is out on the golf course or hiking and/or walking my two dogs.